JosephineJohnson/rdss-archivematica/compose/README.md

 	COMPOSE_FILE=docker-compose.dev.yml:docker-compose.am-shib.yml:docker-compose.shib-local.yml docker-compose \
 		<compose-args>

-To configure Archivematica with external Shibboleth authentication, and include NextCloud too, use
+To configure Archivematica and NextCloud with external Shibboleth authentication, use

 	SHIBBOLETH_IDP_ENTITY_ID=https://your.domain/idp/shibboleth \
 	SHIBBOLETH_IDP_METADATA_URL=https://your.domain/path/to/idp/metadata \
-	COMPOSE_FILE=docker-compose.dev.yml:docker-compose.am-shib.yml:docker-compose.shib-local.yml:docker-compose.nextcloud.yml \
+	COMPOSE_FILE=docker-compose.dev.yml:docker-compose.am-shib.yml:docker-compose.shib-local.yml \
 		docker-compose \
 			<compose-args>

 This is quite a mouthful, so there are also Makefiles defined that shortcut some of this for you, for example:

-	make all SHIBBOLETH_CONFIG=archivematica NEXTCLOUD_ENABLED=true
+	make all SHIBBOLETH_CONFIG=archivematica

-This will set `COMPOSE_FILE=docker-compose.dev.yml:docker-compose.am-shib.yml:docker-compose.shib-local.yml:docker-compose.nextcloud.yml` when calling `docker-compose` as part of the build process.
+This will set `COMPOSE_FILE=docker-compose.dev.yml:docker-compose.am-shib.yml:docker-compose.shib-local.yml` when calling `docker-compose` as part of the build process.
 To use an external IdP with the `make` command:

 	SHIBBOLETH_IDP_ENTITY_ID=https://your.domain/idp/shibboleth \
 	SHIBBOLETH_IDP_METADATA_URL=https://your.domain/path/to/idp/metadata \